Oxwich Castle: History

 Oxwich was originally built by Sir Rice Mansel (d.
 1559), who also owned Old Beaupre Castle.
 The structure was built over the original ruined castle, the residence of the Norman de la Mare family during the 13th and 14th century.
 His son, Sir Edward Mansel (d.
 1595) succeeded to the property and between 1560 and 1580 created a much grander structure, called the Great House, capable of housing a large number of guests and retainers.
 It was a leading example in Wales of the Elizabethan prodigy house.
 By 1632 however the Castle was already leased out by the Mansell family.
 Parts of the building collapsed in the eighteenth century.
 Following this, parts of the South Range were rebuilt and it continued to be used as a farmhouse into the 20th century.
 In 1949 the Castle was threatened with demolition but was saved and given to the State.
 The building is now in the care of Cadw.

+Since 2024, Cadw have used the Welsh name Castell Oxwich in English, as part of an effort to standardise the names in both languages.